Deadly French Exocet Missile: Kills and Naval Impact

 Development and Technical Specifications

-The missile comes in several variants:
+The Exocet missile family comes in several variants:

 - MM38: The original ship-launched version, introduced in 1975, with a range of 42 km.